 - State Medicaid and CHIP Telehealth Toolkit Policy Considerations for States Expanding Use of Telehealth-COVID-19 Version (CMS, 2020) helps states identify policies that may impede the rapid deployment of telehealth when providing care.
 It provides issues for states to consider as they evaluate the need to expand their telehealth capabilities and coverage policies, such as telehealth eligibility for patient populations, providers and practitioners; coverage and reimbursement policies; technology requirements; and pediatric considerations.

 The Office for the Advancement of Telehealth (OAT) promotes the use of telehealth technologies for health care delivery, education, and health information services.
 Telehealth is especially critical in rural and other remote areas that lack sufficient health care services, including specialty care.

 These twelve Telehealth Resource Centers (TRCs) support all states and territories.
 TRCs have been established to provide assistance, education, and information to organizations and individuals who are actively providing or interested in providing health care at a distance.
-Their charter from the Office for Advancement of Telehealth is to assist in expanding the availability of health care to rural and underserved populations and their federally funding means the assistance they provide is generally free of charge.
+Their charter from the Office for Advancement of Telehealth is to help expand the availability of health care to rural and underserved populations.

 COVID-19 Pandemic Resources and Support (The Great Lakes Equity Center)